ZhongZhi-Qiang/HDN/README.md

-# EvoMSN
+# HDN
-This repo is the Pytorch implementation of our submitted paper: Evolving Multi-Scale Normalization for Time Series Forecasting Under Distribution Shifts
+This repo is the Pytorch implementation of our submitted paper: Non-Stationary Time Series Forecasting Considering Hierarchical Decomposable Normalization

 ### Usage